Sadoun-Jr/Technician-App/README.md

 ## ChangeLog

-- styled pending/completed orders page
+- styled user favourites page

 ## (  ) Creating and Styling the layouts